Short Term Goal:

-- Objective 1: Advocate for bicycle infrastructure & pro-bicycle policy.
+- Advocate for bicycle infrastructure & pro-bicycle policy.

-- Objective 2: Promote everyday riding and increase overall bicycle ridership.
+- Promote everyday riding and increase overall bicycle ridership.

-- Objective 3: Promote awareness of Cyclists’ Bill of Rights among all Baltimoreans.
+- Promote awareness of Baltimore Cyclists' Bill of Rights among all Baltimoreans.

 - All people–across diverse cultures, races, income levels, genders, sexual orientations, political affiliations, and backgrounds–feel they can cycle safely and confidently in every part of Baltimore, and that they have an important role in Bikemore.